CPC Definition - Subclass B23K

 In this place, the following terms or expressions are used with the meaning indicated:

-Laser net shape manufacturing | Laser net shape manufacturing refers to laser cladding or laser consolidation.
+laser net shape manufacturing | laser net shape manufacturing refers to laser cladding or laser consolidation.
 In laser cladding as well as laser consolidation, a laser beam creates a molten pool on a substrate into which powder is deposited in a beam/powder interaction zone.
 Concurrently, the substrate on which the deposition is occurring is moving with respect to the beam/powder interaction zone to fabricate the desired cross-sectional geometry.
 Consecutive layers may be additively deposited, thereby producing a three-dimensional part.
 Laser cladding is applied to enhance the surface properties of machine parts locally with powder or wires melted via a laser beam.
-Laser consolidation involves the manufacturing of parts through depositing multiple layers of material |
+Laser consolidation involves the manufacturing of parts through depositing multiple layers of material. |

 This place covers: